apify/apify-docs/sources/academy/webscraping/anti_scraping/techniques/fingerprinting.md

 Yup!
 Surprisingly enough, browsers provide a lot of information about the user (and even their machine) that is easily accessible to websites!
 Browser fingerprinting wouldn't even be possible if it weren't for the sheer amount of information browsers provide, and the fact that each fingerprint is unique.

 Based on [research](https://www.eff.org/press/archives/2010/05/13) carried out by the Electronic Frontier Foundation, 84% of collected fingerprints are globally exclusive, and they found that the next 9% were in sets with a size of two.
 They also stated that even though fingerprints are dynamic, new ones can be matched up with old ones with 99.1% correctness.
-This makes fingerprinting a very viable option for websites who want to track the online behavior of their users in order to serve hyper-personalized advertisements to them.
+This makes fingerprinting a very viable option for websites that want to track the online behavior of their users in order to serve hyper-personalized advertisements to them.
 In some cases, it is also used to aid in preventing bots from accessing the websites (or certain sections of it).

 ## What makes up a fingerprint? {#what-makes-up-a-fingerprint}